antonyuhnovets/antonyuhnovets/README.md

-👋 Greetings!
+👋 こんにちは
+  (Konnichiwa)
 ======================
+Anton, 25 y.o.
 Backend engineer
 ----------------

 Golang, Solidity developer.
-Started with Python, switched 2+ years ago.
+Started from Python, switched 2,5+ years ago.
 My favorite combination in modern programming is go + blockchain.
 It's potential capabilities and behavior with integrated AI sometimes quite hard to imagine.
 In the same time, the prediction of it's further development cannot always be predicted accurate enough.

 *   🌍  I'm based in Kyiv, Ukraine
 *   🖥️  See my portfolio at [LinkedIn](http://linkedin.com/in/antonyuhnovets)